Find out your true net worth with NAV planner

 • Built up emergency savings of at least 6 months during a crisis

-It’s good if you just want a picture of how you are doing month after month.
-But this is just your ‘Net Position’ and this method only gives you a picture of how you are doing month after month, and says little about your overall financial situation.
+It’s good if you just want a picture of how you are doing month after month, however, this method says little about your overall financial situation.
 When it comes to getting on top of your personal finances, tracking your expenses has its limits.

 Why it’s important to know your net worth